He lay on his chair with his hands clasped above his paunch not reading, or sleeping, but basking like a creature gorged with existence

 You may wonder why it’s taken me this long to figure out something that surely is blindingly obvious to most right-thinking people.
 I suppose it’s because I’ve never before been confronted by this particular demon when the sun is high in the sky.
 Wine, yes…cider, obviously…beer-pop, of course.
 Even, on occasion, the lethal Serbian plum brandy, šljivovica – though that’s in a special category of its own.
 Staying with relatives in the former Yugoslavia it was impossible to avoid the stuff.
 Quite apart from the fact that everyone brewed their own, it was a bit like the attitude in the film My Big Fat Greek Wedding, where they used Windex to tackle anything.
 My family’s solution (in both terms of the word) was more alcoholic.
 The windows needed cleaning?
 A spot of šljivovica would do the job.
 Mosquito bites bothering you?
 Get out the šljivovica.
 Just in from a dawn walk to the fields to check on the sheep?
 Why, a small glass of šljivovica is just the thing!

 Thankfully we were able to avoid this lunacy most of the time and it didn’t take too much of my adulthood to figure out that afternoons and any type of booze really don’t mix.
-Then, last December, I was stuck for a birthday present for Michael.
-After considering and dismissing the usual suspects, I hit on the idea of buying him a tour of a local (ish) gin distillery.
+Then, last December, I was stuck for a birthday present for Mr B. After considering and dismissing the usual suspects, I hit on the idea of buying him a tour of a local (ish) gin distillery.
 He couldn’t go on his own though, so I bought two vouchers.
 Obviously.

 Due to various things getting in the way – snow, Christmas, snow, Alex coming home, snow – it was last week before we got across to the William Chase Distillery at Rosemaund Farm in Herefordshire.
 The weather was fine, the traffic was light and we managed to restrict ourselves to one wrong turning.
 This is only the second distillery visit we’ve ever done; the first was just outside Inverness, when we learned all about whisky making.
 In essence there’s not that much difference.
 The basic ingredients change from malted barley and pure spring water to potatoes and pure spring water.
 The potatoes give vodka, of course; gin happens when juniper berries are added to the process.
 That’s it, in a nutshell.
 There are other nuances, various aromatics and spices which are combined in varying amounts and combinations.
 The Chase Distillery produces deliciousness such as Rhubarb Vodka, which tastes like a (very) boozy form of rhubarb and custard, and Orange Marmalade Vodka.
 Guess what that tastes like?
 There’s also Espresso Vodka, Pink Grapefruit Gin and Elderflower Liqueur, to name but a few.
 I didn’t try them all…coffee isn’t a favourite taste of mine so I gave the Espresso Vodka a miss…